mbelaloui/Ansible/README.md

 ## Modules

 These Are the units of code that Ansible executes in the remote nodes.
 Each modules as has a particular use.
+### modules should be idempotent and can relay when they have made a change on the remote system.

 ```
  apt/yum